 I have been a teacher for 22 years.
 I was the deputy head at Ingoldisthorpe School before having my children and am now the Deputy Head teacher and special needs co-ordinator, as well as Designated Safeguarding Lead at St. Martha’s, which is a challenging but very enjoyable and rewarding role.

 Aidan McGovern - Executive Head Teacher

 “I have been the Headteacher at St. Martha’s since January 2003.
-During this time the school has grown in numbers and diversity and we are embarking on a new stage in the life of the school with a £3,000,000 extension, which will be completed in the summer of 2016.
+During this time the school has grown in numbers and diversity and we have embarked on a new stage in the life of the school with a £3,000,000 extension, which was completed in the summer of 2016.
 This now sees the school at 2 form entry which was completed on September 2020.